berlinonline/converjon/README.md

 The `quality` parameter sets the JPEG quality value.
 It ranges from `1` to `100`.

-This parameter is ignored, if the requested format is not JPG.
+This parameter is ignored, if the requested format is not JPEG.

 ### Color Palette